Darkelf2024/Darkelf-Browser/Attribution.md

 - **Tor Network Integration**:
 For enhanced privacy and anonymity, this browser offers integration with the Tor network.
 The Tor network helps protect your online privacy by routing your internet traffic through a series of encrypted relays.
 Learn more about the Tor Project at [Tor Project](https://www.torproject.org/).

+- **AdGuard DNS**:
+This project uses AdGuard DNS for enhanced privacy and security.
+AdGuard DNS is a free DNS service that helps block ads, trackers, and phishing websites.
+For more information, please visit AdGuard DNS.

 ## Explanation
 This application uses PyQt-WebEngine, which provides Python bindings for Qt WebEngine, and Qt WebEngine, which is provided by The Qt Company under the LGPL license.
 PyQt-WebEngine enables the integration of web functionality into this application using the Qt framework.